 Yes, I am combining these walks at Bright as they are not too hard and are divided into a morning and afternoon walk along the Ovens River, with lunch back at the cars.
 Anyone not wanting to do both walks can enjoy the Autumn foliage in the Centenary Park or visit the shops in the afternoon.
 Of course the main object of this visit is to admire the Autumn foliage.
 We leave the Centre Car Park at 8.30 am.
 Please let me know if you are coming on 5762 1980 so I can arrange transport.

 Vaughan reports that Marion is recovering well from her fall and is hoping to do more walks in a month's time.

 All the best Marion from all at U3A.

 About the Bushwalking Group and mid week walks

 Walks are organised by the Benalla Bushwalking Club Inc. and are held on the second Wednesday of each month, weather permitting.
 These walks are suitable for the retired person of reasonable fitness.
 U3A members wishing to go on these walks need to join the Benalla Bushwalking Club for insurance purposes.
 Membership fees at present are Single $30, Family $40.
 We pool cars and share transport costs.

-2nd Wednesday all day - meet at Barkly Street carpark - old tennis courts behind Aldi.
+In 2019 Mid Week Walks will commence in March.
+The group meets on the 2nd Wednesday at 9.30 am or thereabouts at the Barkly Street carpark - old tennis courts behind Aldi.
 Information on meeting times for specific walks will be included in newsletters and on the calendar on the website.